tlswg/tls13-spec/draft-ietf-tls-tls13.md

 CLIENT-HELLO in order to negotiate older versions of TLS.

 Implementations MUST NOT send or accept any records with a version less than { 3, 0 }.
+Peer that recieves such record MUST send a fatal "protocol_version" alert and close the connection.

 The security of SSL 3.0 {{SSL3}} is considered insufficient for the reasons enumerated in {{RFC7568}}, and MUST NOT be negotiated for any reason.